-Summative evaluations will be completed in accordance to the track that the educator is currently on; annually for educators on track I and once every three years for those on track II.
-The ratings of the components on the summative evaluation will be based on formal observations as well as other evidence and artifacts that the educator and/or supervisor provides.
+Summative evaluations will be completed in accordance with the summative evaluation timeline.
+The ratings of the components on the summative evaluation will be based on formal observations, walkthroughs, and other evidence and artifacts that the educator and/or supervisor provides.
 Educators are required to provide evidence of the components in Domains 1 & 4 as part of the summative evaluation process.
+A template will be provided to staff RSD Template.
 Educators may also provide evidence for the components in domains 2 & 3.
-The observation process will provide evidence of performance level in domains 2 & 3.
-Educators may do a self assessment prior to the summative evaluation meeting.
+The walkthrough & observation process will provide evidence of performance level in domains 2 & 3.